worldline/RobotFramework-Examples/README.rst

                 ...
 Patsy     it's only a model!

-Keyword information can be found here:
+Keyword information can be found here: `Keywords`_

 .. _Keywords: https://worldline.github.io/RobotFramework-Examples